Proven Sarasota Personal Injury Attorney Ready To Fight For You

 It only stands to reason that you should be entitled to compensation for the pain that your injuries caused you to suffer.
 Unfortunately, pain and suffering damages are not available for certain types of claims (workers' compensation claims, for example, and injuries that are not serious enough to allow you to escape Florida's no-fault system).

 If your medical expenses exceed $10,000 and you are not claiming under the workers' compensation system, however, you may file a personal injury claim that includes a component for pain and suffering.
-Most people don't realize that compensation for pain and suffering can easily equal 300 to 500 percent of medical expenses if they retain the right lawyer.
+Most people don't realize that compensation for pain and suffering can easily equal 300 to 500 percent of medical expenses if they retain the right and best among Sarasota personal injury lawyers.

 “Very informative with my questions and concerns.
 Have used his services and would highly recommend him.” – Toni